oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/prerequisites.md

 #### Linux Prerequisites

-- For RPM-based systems, such as Oracle, RedHat, CentOS, and some others:
+- For RPM-based systems, such as Oracle Linux, Red Hat Enterprise Linux, CentOS, and some others:

    - For running the WKT UI on a remote machine without desktop environment and accessing it through X forwarding, you need to ensure X forwarding is working properly.
 For example,